327 days left until Canoecopia! March 12 - 15

 What Everyone Should Know About Cold Water Paddling

-So, you say you’ll stay warm & dry?! – famous last words!
-Cold water goes with paddling in the Midwest.
-Cold water immersion and hypothermia is one of the biggest dangers paddlers face.
-To stay safe, it’s necessary to have a healthy respect for the cold waters we paddle.
-We will consider how to prevent, recognize, and potentially treat cold water injuries.
+So, you say you'll stay warm & dry?!!! - famous last words!
+Cold water goes with paddling in the mid-west.
+Cold water immersion & hypothermia is one of the biggest dangers paddlers face.
+To stay safe, it's necessary to have a healthy respect for the cold waters we paddle.
+We will consider how to prevent, recognize & potentially treat cold water injuries.
 This presentation could save your life!